JustinGausin/JustinGausin.github.io/_posts/2023-12-18-Geometric-Brownian-Motion-on-Option-Price.md

 ```

-The forecast price was relatively close to the actual price, albeit for two data points (strike price at \$342.5 and $ \$347.5 as shown.
+The forecast price was relatively close to the actual price, albeit for two data points, strike price at \\$342.5 and  \\$347.5 as shown.

 ![image](/assets/images/BrownianMotion/Snip20231210_3.png){: .align-center}